Classification of "Quaternionic" Bloch-bundles: Topological Quantum Systems of type AII: Introduction

-The classification for $d>3$ is more complicated, since in this case the FKMM-invariant $\kappa$ does not yet suffice to establish an injective morphism between ${\rm Vec}_{\rr{Q}}^{2m}(X,\tau)$ and some cohomology group.
+The classification for $d>3$ is more complicated since in this case the FKMM-invariant $\kappa$ is no longer sufficient to establish an injective morphism between ${\rm Vec}_{\rr{Q}}^{2m}(X,\tau)$ and some cohomology group.
 In the case $d=4$ one needs also the \emph{second} Chern class and, under conditions which are slightly more restrictive that those in Definition \ref{ass:2}, one can prove the following result:

-\begin{theorem}[Injective group homomorphism: d=4] Let $(X,\tau)$ be a FKMM-space and assume in addition that $X$ is a closed and oriented $4$-manifold with an involution $\tau$ which is smooth.
-Then, the FKMM-invariant $\kappa$ and the second Chern class define a map
+\begin{theorem}[Injective group homomorphism: d=4] Let $(X,\tau)$ be an FKMM-space and assume in addition that $X$ is a closed and oriented $4$-manifold with an involution $\tau$ which is smooth.
+Then, the FKMM-invariant $\kappa$ and the second Chern class $c_2$ define a map

 that is injective.
 Moreover, ${\rm Vec}^{2m}_\rr{Q}(X,\tau)$ can be endowed with a group structure in such a way that the pair $(\kappa,c_2)$ sets an injective group homomorphism. \end{theorem} The proof of a slightly weaker version of this theorem is postponed to Section \ref{sec:d=4}, where we prove the injectivity of the pair $(\kappa,c_2)$ under some extra hypothesis (\cf Assumption \ref{ass:3.1} \& Theorem \ref{theo:injectD4_weak_version}) which are still verified by the involutive TR-spaces $\tilde{\n{S}}^4$ and $\tilde{\n{T}}^4$.
-Let us just comment that the claim of Theorem \ref{theo:injectD4} is true as it is and, at the cost of increasing the technical difficulty of the proof (one needs obstruction theory), it can be proved in full generality \cite{denittis-gomi-14-gen}.
+Let us just comment that the claim of Theorem \ref{theo:injectD4} is true as it is and, at the cost of increasing the technical difficulty of the proof (one needs obstruction theory), it can be proved in full generality \cite{denittis-gomi-15}.